PlayerUnknown’s Battlegrounds can be one of the most frustrating games.

 Learn the common landmarks and their names

-There’s a lot of luck involved in the early game of who gets to what gun first, so if you know where you’re dropping as soon as you see the flight path, it’ll mean reaching the ground faster.
+There’s a lot of luck involved in the early game of who gets to what gun first, so if you know where you’re dropping as soon as you see the flight path, it could mean reaching the ground faster.